Book Review: City of Ember

 Another new feature makes its debut on the site today: reviews.
 I was not very keen on adding this sort of thing at first because there are plenty of other places out there that do a wonderful job of reviewing books and movies and such.
 But after some reflection, I thought it might give people a better idea of the kinds of things I write if I shared a few of the works that have made an impression on me.

-I don’t plan on posting this sort of thing regularly or all that often, but I do have more reviews on my goodreads page if you’d like to read more.
+I don’t know if I’ll be able to do this sort of thing regularly, but I do have other reviews on my goodreads page if you’d like to read more.

 Speaking of those characters, Lina comes across as a wonderfully idealistic yet at times flighty heroine.
 Doon is a wonderful complement to her.
 He is in his own way just as idealistic and yet must learn to deal with his anger and pride over wanting to be the savior of the city.
 The supporting cast are all enjoyable as well.
 In short, a fabulous read.
 If you choose to venture into the world of Ember, I trust you will find it as delightful and enchanting as I did.